CloudCannon/documentation/_posts/2016-09-05-i18n-improvements-updated-path-selector-ui-and-general-fixes.md

 ---

-This release includes a number improvements to i18n, source configurations and an updated path selector interface.
+This release includes a number of improvements to i18n, source configurations and an updated path selector interface.

 Features: